crazy-max/diun/doc/notifications.md

 ## Amqp

-You can send notifications any amqp compatible server, the body will be a JSON format that looks like:
+You can send notifications to any amqp compatible server, the body will be a JSON format that looks like:

 ```json
 {